merriammassey/tastebuds/README.md

 ## Planned updates

 At the moment, this app is a minimum viable product.
-We hope to make updates to improve the UI/UX, and add more features.
+We hope to make updates to improve the UI/UX, make the authentication error handling more robust, and add more features including enabling invitees to add comments for the host and incorporating Web Share API and possibly Web Contact Picker API.
 We also have plans to build out a mobile version of the application using React Native.

 ## Questions